poorting/nfdump2clickhouse/README.md

 ### Storage requirements

-To get a rough estimate of the amount of space you need to reserve, the rule of thumb is that 100 million flows take roughly 2GB of disk space (50 million flows/GB).
+To get a rough estimate of the amount of space you need to reserve, the rule of thumb is that 1 billion flows take roughly 25GB of disk space (40 million flows/GB).

-As an example: if your network produces 2 billion (2000 million) flows per day on average, and you want to store 90 days worth of flows, that would work out as (2000/100) x 2 x 90 = 3600GB (roughly 3.5TB, assume 4TB to be on the safe side)
+As an example: if your network produces 2 billion (2000 million) flows per day on average, and you want to store 90 days worth of flows, that would work out as (2000/40) x 90 = 4500GB (roughly 4.5TB, assume 5TB to be on the safe side)

 ### Caveats
 Only works on linux.